ncoghlan/misc/notes/python_concepts/break_else.rst

-Attentive readers may have noticed that the behaviour of ``while`` loops still makes sense regardless of whether you think of their ``else`` clause as a conditional else or as an exceptional else.
+Attentive readers may have noticed that the behaviour of ``while`` loops still makes sense regardless of whether you think of their ``else`` clause as a conditional else or as a completion clause.
 We can think of a ``while`` statement in terms of an infinite loop containing a ``break`` statement::

     while True: